Tetardfurieux/My-cyber-journey/README.md

 ### Hello !

-Welcome to my personnal repo with all the things I'm learning during my studies and personnal experience !
+Welcome to my personnal repo with all the things I've learned during my studies and personnal experience !

-The repo is in construction and lacking many writeup and content.
+The repo is under construction and lacking many writeups and content.